kuehne-trustable-de/ca3sCore/src/main/resources/help/helpAdmin_en.md

 - Type: Select the type of content.
 Values of the type 'EMAIL_ADDRESS' will be used as targets for notification email delivery.
 - Attribute Required: Is this attribute required or just informative.
 - Attribute Comment: A hint for the user to provide the expected value.

+#### <a id="pipeline.ara.template"></a> Additional request attribute

+Define a preselected value for this part of the additional request attributes.
+This may be a constant text value or values of the requesting user in moustache notation:
+- {{user.firstName}} : the first name of the requestor
+- {{user.lastName}} : the last name of the requestor
+- {{user.login}} : the user identification of the requestor
+- {{user.email}} : the email address of the requestor

+The checkbox decides whether the field is presented to the requestor in read-only mode.

 #### <a id="pipeline.tosAgreed"></a> Terms of Service agreed